xta0/xta0.me/_posts/2022-02-04-Interpreter-1.md

 push $5
 sub
 ```
-For stack-based machines, there are two important pointers - stack pointer(sp) and instruction pointer(ip).
+stack pointer(sp) and instruction pointer(ip) are the two most important pointers for any stack-based virtual machines.

 ### A toy language